General Lipschitz: Certified Robustness Against Resolvable Semantic Transformations via Transformation-Dependent Randomized Smoothing: Related Work

-A promising way to tackle the certified robustness is based on transformation-specific randomized smoothing \cite{li2021tss,hao2022gsmooth}.
-The idea of transformation-specific smoothing is to consider Lipschitz continuity of a smoothed model with respect to the transformation parameters.
+A promising way to tackle the certified robustness against semantic perturbations is based on transformation-specific randomized smoothing \cite{li2021tss,hao2022gsmooth}.
+The idea of transformation-specific smoothing is to consider the Lipschitz continuity of a smoothed model with respect to the transformation parameters.
 According to \cite{li2021tss}, this type of smoothing may be applied to two categories of transformations: \textit{resolvable} and \textit{differentially resolvable}, where the last implies taking into account interpolation errors.
-However, previous attempts to apply transformation-specific smoothing to certify classifiers against semantic transformations either might be infeasible for more complicated transformations \cite{li2021tss} or require a surrogate network to represent the transformation and not scalable to large datasets \cite{hao2022gsmooth}.
-As a separate application of transformation-dependent smoothing, \cite{muravev2021certified} specifically studied Gamma correction as a multiplicative transformation.
+However, previous attempts to apply transformation-specific smoothing to certify classifiers against semantic transformations might be infeasible for more complicated transformations \cite{li2021tss} or require a surrogate network to represent the transformation and not scalable to large datasets \cite{hao2022gsmooth}.
+As a separate application of transformation-dependent smoothing, \cite{muravev2021certified} specifically studied Gamma correction and Contrast change as multiplicative transformations.
 This work provides asymmetrical guarantees and estimates the certification quality, considering realistic image compression into 8-bit RGB.